expyriment/expyriment-android-runtime/README.md

 About
 -----
-The Expyriment Android Runtime is a convinient way to run experiments created with [Expyriment] (http://www.expyriment.org) on an Android device.
+The Expyriment Android Runtime is a convinient way to run experiments created with [*Expyriment*] (http://www.expyriment.org) on an Android device. *Expyriment* is an open-source and platform-independent lightweight Python library for designing and conducting behavioral experiments: https://github.com/expyriment/expyriment

 Installation